Vlasenko2006/NeuroNMusE/README.md

 ### Overview

-Meet a compact and efficient Neural Network for Music Exploration (NeuroNMusE) designed to generate the next 10 seconds of an audio track based on its first 10 seconds for limited computational resources.
-If you are a musician struggling to compose your songs, let my neural network be your muse.
-Play any part (even poorly composed) of your future melody, and let my neural network suggest an alternative rhythm and melody.
-The network consists of three main components.
+Meet **NeuroNMusE**: a compact and efficient Neural Network for Music Exploration, specifically designed to generate the next 10 seconds of an audio track based on its initial 10 seconds — all while operating with minimal computational resources.

+Are you a musician seeking inspiration or struggling to compose your next masterpiece?
+Let NeuroNMusE be your creative muse.
+Simply play any segment of your melody—even an unfinished or imperfect one—and let the network suggest alternative rhythms and melodies to spark your creativity.

+NeuroNMusE is built on three core components, making it both intuitive and powerful for music generation and exploration.

 1. **Encoder**: Encodes the input waveformat files (numpy analog of an audio file, see **Data Preprocessing**) into a compact representation using convolutional and max-pooling layers.
 2. **Transformer**: Processes the encoded representation using multi-head attention layers to capture temporal patterns in the audio signal and model temporal dependencies.